 Betterhelp has attracted over 1,670 reviews on TrustPilot, with 87% of customers rating it as ‘great’ or ‘excellent’.
 Its average TrustPilot score is 4.5 out of 5.

 There are few complaints about the usability of the app or the service offered.
 The majority of reviews mention how the customer ended up feeling much better after their online therapy sessions, and that’s the most important thing.

 Below is a summary of three other online therapy apps and how the service compares to Betterhelp.

 Talkspace is arguably Betterhelp’s nearest competitor as far as numbers of users – and it’s designed similarly.
 However, instead of using the results of a questionnaire to choose your therapist, Talkspace arranges a one-on-one interview.
-This personal touch may be preferred by some customers.
+This personal touch may be preferred by some customers seeking therapy.

 Its basic service is the same price as Betterhelp, although this doesn’t come with video counseling sessions.
 To book video sessions, you have to choose a higher price tier, which is significantly more expensive than Betterhelp.

-Amwell can connect you to doctors, as well as online therapy sessions.
+Amwell can connect you to doctors and healthcare professionals, as well as online therapy sessions.